jcorbin/deckdom/dev.md

   - [ ] download/copy/drag-export deck: current form (as imported / edited) vs orginal
   - [ ] collect all extant cards

+## WIP

+- revamp drag/drop semantics
+  - maybe should mostly move all by default, require drag on edge/border to cut stack?
+  - improve drag pre-take feedback: an overlay and/or just start taking on mousedown, only finalizing take stack on first leave

+- reprise stack abstraction ; rework how cards work
+  - what if cards were literal child elements, rather than json data array
+  - allow mismatched bounding boxes
+  - allow 2.5d not-quite fan spread, maybe base cut ui off this instead of simulating it with Y range mapping

+- [ ] fix chrome
+- [ ] switch to main branch as github pages deploy

 ## Done

+# 2025-04-01

 - got deck viewer hooked back up, ready to edit; also it's now a proper `<dialog>`
 - added hash var state handling so that deck editor dialog state can easily persist
+- pushed dev branch to gh-pages
+  - BUG: doesn't work in chrome, let alone mobile

 # 2025-03-31